-The year opened with the Group concluding a modest placement, and planning a further capital raising in USA in October 2008 to secure its medium term funding position.
+The year opened with the Group concluding the final stage of a \$3m placement, and planning a further capital raising in the USA in October 2008 to secure its medium term funding position.
 At the same time, there was continuing uncertainty over the future of the collaboration with Hoya.
 The absence of new orders persisted, and there was no indication of a change in sales prospects.

-When the global financial crisis produced a meltdown in October 2008, it was clear that our then imminent fundraising plans would not proceed.
+When the global financial crisis produced a meltdown in October 2008, it was clear that our then imminent USA roadshow plans would not proceed.
 We immediately regrouped and reviewed our cash position and forward plans.
 We conducted an assessment of our critical activities and core skills, and moved swiftly to reduce our burn rate to match the available cash reserves.
-Optiscan staff numbers were reduced in a series of redundancies from 50 to 14.
-The gross burn rate was reduced from \$700,000 per month to around \$200,000 per month.
-This resulted in Optiscan postponing the development of new applications of the technology and refocussing its remaining resources on the Zeiss project and on the development of the second generation technology.
+Optiscan staff numbers were reduced from 45 to 14.
+The gross burn rate was reduced from \$600,000 per month to around \$250,000 per month.
+This resulted in Optiscan focussing its resources on the Zeiss project and on the continuing development of the second generation technology.

-Notwithstanding these challenges, over the course of the financial year, Optiscan advanced its collaboration with Zeiss, entering into a second agreement.
+Notwithstanding the significant challenges over the course of the financial year, Optiscan advanced its collaboration with Zeiss, entering into a second agreement.